planningcenter/api-docs/source/includes/_people.md

 ## Lists

-A list (aka "filter") is a powerful tool for finding and grouping people together using any criteria imaginable.
+A list is a powerful tool for finding and grouping people together using any criteria imaginable.

 ### List Lists